Preemptive Scheduling

 Usage of mepc and mret

-Below is a screenshot of chapter 8.2.1 in this CPU document which describes the details.
+Below is a screenshot of Chapter 8.2.1 in this CPU document, which describes more details.

 TIP

 Take your time to read the screenshot above.
 It is a very important part of how operating systems work.
-We will revisit this screenshot in P3, especially the bullets about privilege mode.
+We will revisit this screenshot in P3, especially its descriptions of privilege mode.

-The goal of this project is to help you understand preemptive scheduling, the application of timer interrupt to process scheduling.
-As mentioned at the beginning, we do not distinguish thread and process for now and we will use the two terms interchangeably.
+The goal of this project is to help you understand preemptive scheduling, which applies timer interrupts in process scheduling.
+As mentioned earlier, we do not distinguish between threads and processes for now, so we will use the two terms interchangeably.

-The code for timer interrupt in egos-2000 is in earth/cpu_intr.c which is essentially the same as the timer demo program above but registers trap_entry as the handler function.
-The trap_entry defined in grass/kernel.s is the starting point of process scheduling.
+The code for timer interrupts in egos-2000 is in earth/cpu_intr.c, which is basically the same as the timer demo program above but registers trap_entry as the handler function.
+The trap_entry in grass/kernel.s is the starting point of preemptive scheduling.

 Save and restore registers

 At first glance, most of the code in trap_entry looks similar to the SAVE_ALL_REGISTERS and RESTORE_ALL_REGISTERS in P1.
-Indeed, the high-level goal is the same: save the value of all general-purpose registers on the stack when a thread yields, and restore the value of such registers when switching back to this thread.
+Indeed, the high-level goal is the same: save the values of all general-purpose registers onto the stack when a thread yields, and restore the values when switching back to this thread.

 trap_entry: